taplytics/Taplytics-Android-SDK/README.md

 2. Fragments will now too rely on the identifier of the fragment container instead of the ID for similar reasons to the ones stated above.

+3. Fixed an issue in which Android studio would output many warnings surrounding proguard and inner classes.

 **[1.11.5](https://github.com/taplytics/Taplytics-Android-SDK/releases/tag/1.11.5)**

 1. Fix crash on specific Lenovo devices that do not have carrier info.